EIDA/mediatorws/docs/installing/development.rst

   # db_url = sqlite:////abs/path/to/stationlite.db

 and set the path accordingly.
-Restart Apache and check your `error.log`.
+Restart Apache and check your :code:`error.log`.